MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 manager: martinco
 ms.service: network-access
 ms.topic: conceptual
-ms.date: 2/5/2024
+ms.date: 02/16/2024
 ms.author: jricketts
 ---

 # Microsoft Security Service Edge Solution Deployment Guide for Microsoft Entra Internet Access Proof of Concept

-[Microsoft's identity-centric Security Service Edge solution](../global-secure-access/overview-what-is-global-secure-access.md) converges network and identity access controls so that you can secure access to any app or resource from any location, device, or identity.
+The [Microsoft identity-centric Security Service Edge solution](../global-secure-access/overview-what-is-global-secure-access.md) converges network and identity access controls so that you can secure access to any app or resource from any location, device, or identity.
 It enables and orchestrates access policy management for employees, business partners, and digital workloads.
 You can continuously monitor and adjust user access in real time if permissions or risk levels change to your private apps, SaaS apps, and M365 endpoints.

 Protecting enterprise users and managed devices from malicious Internet traffic and malware infection concerns all companies.
 [Microsoft Entra Internet Access](../global-secure-access/concept-internet-access.md) Secure Web Gateway functionality enables you to block traffic based on web categories and a fully qualified domain name (FQDN) by integrating with Microsoft Entra ID conditional access.